 So, if you’re prepared for it, keep reading on how you can take a Varanasi to Kathmandu bus via the Sonauli border…

 The direct bus from Varanasi to Kathmandu bus is a plush air-conditioned Volvo bus which will guarantee a pleasant journey (well, as pleasant as a long haul can be).

 It runs every other day.
 One day it will be coming back to Varanasi and the other it will be heading out to Kathmandu.

-So, to avoid my mistake of turning up on a wrong day – make sure you know which day it is running!
-You can check here.
+So, to avoid my mistake of turning up on the wrong day – make sure you know which day it is running!

 Although more expensive, a direct ‘luxury’ bus totally beats getting the cheaper local buses which will take twice as long and will be twice as sweaty.

 The traditional way used to be to head to Sanauli, then grab a bus from there to Kathmandu/Pokhara.
 Or, head to Gorakhpur by train then Sanauli by bus, and finally a bus to Kathamandu.

 How long does the bus journey take from Varanasi to Kathmandu?